-Seven months of Seattle parking tickets canceled due to lapsed authority
+7 months of Seattle parking tickets canceled due to lapsed authority

 The mass purge was due to an oversight as parking enforcement officers transitioned from the Seattle Police Department into the Seattle Department of Transportation, a move spurred by protests in 2020 and intended to reduce the footprint of the police.

 The transition began in September, but the officers were not granted “special commission” status to perform enforcement activities until April.
-Special commissions are issued to individuals outside of the Seattle Police Department to perform law enforcement activities on behalf of the city.
+Special commissions are issued to individuals outside the Seattle Police Department to perform law enforcement activities on behalf of the city.

 Mayor Bruce Harrell ordered the commissions be granted in April, said spokesperson Jamie Housen.
-The city has retained a third-party administrator to help issue refunds to those who have already paid their tickets, said Housen.
+The city has retained a third-party administrator to help issue refunds to those who have already paid their tickets, Housen said.

-Chrisanne Sapp, head of the Seattle Parking Enforcement Officers Guild, was made aware of the cancellations Tuesday, when an officer notified her that 40 of his citations had been cleared away.
+Chrisanne Sapp, head of the Seattle Parking Enforcement Officers Guild, was made aware of the cancellations Tuesday, when an officer notified her that 40 of his citations had been cleared.
 She checked the tickets she’d written in that period and found that many, if not all, of those had been canceled as well.

 The reason listed was the code “INJ,” which means “in the interest of justice.”
 The date of every ticket’s dismissal was May 28.

 Sapp said she’d never seen anything like it.
 “My initial reaction was I was dumbfounded,” she said.
-“I was blindsided and I had no idea what was going on.”
+“I was blindsided, and I had no idea what was going on.”

-Until last year, parking enforcement officers were within the Seattle Police Department, although they are not police officers.
-As cries to reallocate police resources grew louder amid Black Lives Matter protests in 2020, the mayor and city council turned to parking enforcement as a function that could move to a separate department.
+Until last year, parking enforcement officers were within the Seattle Police Department, although they were not police officers.
+As cries to reallocate police resources grew louder amid Black Lives Matter protests in 2020, the mayor and City Council turned to parking enforcement as a function that could move to a separate department.

 The parking enforcement officers lobbied to transition into the newly created Community Safety and Communications Center, along with 911 dispatch.
 But elected officials chose instead to move them to the Seattle Department of Transportation.